Microsoft Celeb (MS-Celeb-1M) facial recognition dataset

 Ongoing data availability

-Having taken down the dataset, Microsoft told the FT that 'the site was intended for academic purposes.
+Microsoft quietly took down the dataset in June 2019, telling the FT that 'the site was intended for academic purposes.
 It was run by an employee that is no longer with Microsoft and has since been removed.'

 Operator: Alibaba; École Polytechnique Fédérale de Lausanne; Hitachi; Huawei; IBM; IDIAP Research Institute; Megvii; Microsoft; National University of Defense Technology (NUDT); Nvidia; Panasonic; SenseTime; Universidad Autónoma de Madrid; University of Leicester; Multiple